t0beers/ndlcom/README.md

 more profound like presentations and papers see the [documents](https://git.hb.dfki.de/istruct/documents/blob/master) repository.

+## Structure

 The C "core" code is written with the embedded/bare-metal case in mind: There is no dynamic memory involved, no C++, no locking and no multi threading.
 C++ code is provided for POSIX systems to create actually usefull software.

-## Structure
+For a high-level overview of the contained classes see [here](doc/concepts.md)

 Comes with a cmake-based buildsystem and pkg-config files.
 Provides a simple Makefile acting as a cmake-wrapper, just call `make` and it will probably do the right thing.
 To generate doxygen-documentation call `make doc`, to install all files into the default-directory `~/DFKI.install` do `make install`.